pranigopu/learningKubernetes/2_kubernetesArchitecture.md

 Kubernetes policies are configurations (_i.e. settings or specifications_) that manage runtime behaviors or other configurations.

 ### Service
 An abstraction that defines a logical set of pods and a policy by which to access them.
-A logical set of pods is a set that specifies a certain number of pods of a certain kind without specifying the particular pods to be used; the particular pods are interchangeable as long as they can satisfy their required role.
+The particular pods in the set are disposable and replaceable (_as long as their replacements can satisfy the required role_).

 A service is a method for exposing a network application (_i.e. an application running on a network of interconnected nodes_) that is running as one or more pods in the cluster.
 A service also provides a stable virtual ID by which to access the network application despite it being run on a set of disposable pods that may vary over time.
 Lastly, a service also acts as a load balancer for the set of pods associated to it at a given point in time.

 > Extra reference: https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/

+#### Service types
+To expose pods internally (i.e. within the cluster), we use the _ClusterIP_ service.
+To expose pods externally (i.e. both within and outside the cluster), we can use _LoadBalancer_, _NodePort_ or _Ingress_ services.

+#### Azure Kubernetes Service (AKS)
+When creating a Kubernetes cluster in an Azure resource group, Azure creates an Azure Kubernetes Service (AKS) that exposes the pods of the whole cluster to our Azure subscription.
+In essence, an AKS cluster is in fact a service that exposes the whole cloud-native Kubernetes cluster (the Kubernetes cluster that resides in Azure's virtual machines) to our Azure subscription so that we (the Azure subscriber) can access and manage the cloud-native Kubernetes cluster.

+To us, the users, AKS is presented as a ClusterIP service that exposes the cluster internally, but in fact, AKS is exposing the actual Kubernetes cluster externally, i.e. to the cloud provider subscription.

 ### Workload
 An application running on Kubernetes.
 Regardless of whether a workload has a single component or several, it is run within a set of pods.